svaksha/pythonidae/Statistics.md

 ###### Resources
 - [Statistics and Data Mining with Open Source Tools](http://oswco.com/2013/mar/14/statistics-and-data-mining-open-source-tools/)
 - [Frequentism and Bayesianism IV: How to be a Bayesian in Python](http://jakevdp.github.io/blog/2014/06/14/frequentism-and-bayesianism-4-bayesian-in-python/) by @jakevdp
-- Talk at PyData Berlin Conference :: [IPython and Sympy to Develop a Kalman Filter for Multisensor Data Fusion](https://github.com/balzer82/PyData-Berlin-2014-Kalman) by Paul Balzer.
+- Talk :: [IPython and Sympy to Develop a Kalman Filter for Multisensor Data Fusion](https://github.com/balzer82/PyData-Berlin-2014-Kalman) by Paul Balzer at PyData-Berlin-2014 Conference.
 [Video](https://www.youtube.com/watch?v=XSRr2HHedrY) #StochasticDifferentialEquations.

 # RESOURCES